guptaanurag2106/fill-captcha/README.md

 **Installation**

--clone the repository by `git clone https://github.com/guptaanurag2106/fill-captcha.git` -Open `chrome://extensions`
+1. clone the repository by `git clone https://github.com/guptaanurag2106/fill-captcha.git`
+2. Open `chrome://extensions`
--Switch on `Developer Mode`
+3. Switch on `Developer Mode`
--Click on `Load unpacked` and then select the fill-captcha folder
+4. Click on `Load unpacked` and then select the fill-captcha folder

 The extension will be loaded in the browser